AlexanderRichey/AlexanderRichey.github.io/articles/2015-12-06-ted-siders-solution-to-the-problem-of-radical-semantic-skepticism.md

 layout: post
 title: Ted Sider’s Solution to the Problem of Radical Semantic Skepticism
 date: 2015-12-06
+description: Ted Sider’s proposed solution to the problem of radical semantic skepticism doesn't really work.
 ---
 <a href="http://dx.doi.org/10.7916/D8RV0N61">Link</a> to a paper I wrote on Columbia Academic Commons.
 Here's the abstract: